 - 4. Compliance Statement.
 Each request shall include the following compliance statement typed on letterhead of submitting company: - a) Submittal complies with all aspects/requirements of Contract Documents.
 (Yes or No).
 If no, state deviance. - b) Submittal complies with all applicable codes.
 (Yes or No).
-If no, state deviance. - c) Submittal complies with all other elements of the work and does not require any other changes.
+If no, state deviance. - Submittal complies with all other elements of the work and does not require any other changes.
 (Yes or No).
 If No, state required change. - d) Meets or exceeds the performance of specified product.
 (Yes or No).
-If no, state required change. - 1.5 REQUEST FOR SUBSTITUTION SUBMITTALS (AFTER BID) - A. Substitution requests submitted after bid will not be reviewed. - B. Submittals for items noted as an Accepted Substitution on Contract Drawings, these specifications, or listed in an addenda, shall be submitted as required in Section 16012 Submittals. - 1.6 CONSIDERATION AND ACCEPTANCE - A. Request for substitutions will not be considered if: - 1.
+If no, state required change.

+1.5 REQUEST FOR SUBSTITUTION SUBMITTALS (AFTER BID)

+- A. Substitution requests submitted after bid will not be reviewed. - B. Submittals for items noted as an Accepted Substitution on Contract Drawings, these specifications, or listed in an addenda, shall be submitted as required in Section Submittals.

+1.6 CONSIDERATION AND ACCEPTANCE

+- A. Request for substitutions will not be considered if: - 1.
 Submittal does not comply with all requirements as noted above or contain all information required above. - 2.
 If submittal does not contain Compliance Statement, fully filled out. - 3.
 If Compliance Statement contains a 'no' or 'N'. - 4.
+Submittals are submitted beyond time limitations noted above.

+B. Samples.

-Submittals are submitted beyond time limitations noted above. - B. Samples. - 1.
-Sample may be required to be submitted, if deemed necessary by the A/E to determine if the substitution meets specifications. - 2.
+- 1. Sample may be required to be submitted, if deemed necessary by the A/E to determine if the substitution meets specifications. - 2.
 Where required by A/E on an individual basis, samples may be required after written notice of acceptance and approval has been made of each substitution. - 3.
 The A/E reserves the right to reject sample and consequently the substitution should the sample not meet the requirement of the contract documents. - C. Substitutions will be considered on basis of design, concept of the Work, and overall conformance with information given in Contract Documents, including but not limited to: - 1.
-Design criteria, which shall be equal or superior to the specified item. - 2.
-Finishes, which shall be identical or superior to finishes of specified product. - 3.
+Design criteria, which shall be equal or superior to the specified item. - Finishes, which shall be identical or superior to finishes of specified product. - 3.
 Lenses or louvers, which shall be identical size, thickness and type material specified. - 4.
 Physical size and dimension which are identical or within design criteria limitations as determined by the Engineer. - 5.
 Photometric data, which shall be identical or superior in quantity and quality. - 6.
-Trim detail and mechanical qualities, which shall be identical or within design criteria limitations as determined by the Engineer. - D. The Engineer's decision on acceptance or rejection of substitutions will be final. - E. Substitution requests, if accepted will be included in an addenda.
+Trim detail and mechanical qualities, which shall be identical or within design criteria limitations as determined by the Engineer. - D. The Engineer's decision on acceptance or rejection of substitutions will be final. - E. Substitution requests, if accepted will be included in an addenda. - F. Approval of a substituted item or listing a substituted item as an accepted substitution, does not modify or act as a waiver in any way, the requirements of the contract documents.
+See Section Submittals for additional requirements on accepted substitution submittals, equipment, etc.